-On October 26, 2005, the Company entered into an agreement with an entity owned by Mr. Zuckerman, Chairman of the Board of Directors of Boston Properties, Inc. Under the agreement, which was approved by the disinterested members of the Board of Directors of Boston Properties, Inc., the Company rendered project management services to such entity in exchange for a fee.
+On October 26, 2005, the Company entered into an agreement with an entity owned by Mr. Zuckerman.
+Under the agreement, which was approved by the disinterested members of the Company's Board of Directors, the Company rendered project management services to such entity in exchange for a fee.
 The Company extended its services under a letter dated October 10, 2006.
 Under the agreement, as extended, the Company earned \$0, \$0 and \$80,000 during the years ended December 31, 2009, 2008 and 2007, respectively.